bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.0544870953630796in"} -->

-Not only that, Bootstrap\'s Grid also supports horizontal alignment of content.
+Not only that, Bootstrap&apos;s Grid also supports horizontal alignment of content.

-Let\'s look at an example.
+Let&apos;s look at an example.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------ 67. horizontal alignment #2 (86) -------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->